Strawberry Shortcake: Berry in the Big City: Production

-When Iconix Brand Group purchased the Strawberry Shortcake brand assets from American Greetings in February 2015, until the Canadian company WildBrain (known at the time as DHX Media) acquired the band from Iconix in May 2017, the Strawberry Shortcake series was originally revealed and developed since June of that year.
+When Iconix Brand Group purchased the Strawberry Shortcake brand assets from American Greetings in 2015, until the Canadian company WildBrain (known at the time as DHX Media) acquired the band from Iconix in 2017, the Strawberry Shortcake series was originally revealed and developed since June of that year.
 Strawberry Shortcake: Berry in the Big City premiered on September 18, 2021 on YouTube.

 A second season premiered on June 25, 2022.

 A third season premiered on July 15, 2023 on the official Strawberry Shortcake YouTube channel.

 Music

 The series' background music and songs were composed by Daniel Ingram and Trevor Hoffmann, respectively.

 Casting and voice acting

 Voice casting and production were handled by Kozmic Sound and Supersonics Post Production, with Adrienne Lindsay as the series' voice director.
 Vogel and Ferguson and others participated in selecting voice actors, with WildBrain giving final approval.
 Ana Sani was cast as Strawberry Shortcake after Vogel.
 The series was recorded in Vancouver.
 Voice work was done after writing and before animation, with the animators providing direction.
 The songs were recorded with the dialogue.